vicente-gonzalez-ruiz/cryoCARE_pip/README.md

       pip install "numpy<2" mrcfile csbdeep psutil
       pip install --no-deps git+https://github.com/vicente-gonzalez-ruiz/cryoCARE_pip.git

+## Old stuff

 This package is a memory efficient implementation of [cryoCARE](https://github.com/juglab/cryoCARE_T2T).

 This setup trains a denoising U-Net for tomographic reconstruction according to the [Noise2Noise](https://arxiv.org/pdf/1803.04189.pdf) training paradigm.
 Therefore the user has to provide two tomograms of the same sample.